 Chi Music: Ancient Futures fusion of Chinese and other world music forms features Liu Qi-Chao (virtuoso performer on Chinese wind, string, and percussion instruments; jazz composer) and Zhao Hui (Chinese gu zheng master).
 This program includes Asian jazz, ancient Chinese music, and contemporary compositions.

-Ancient Future Planet Jammin' Quintet: Within the quintet are five ensembles: the Indian Jazz Quartet featuring Pandit Habib Khan (sitar), Slavic Trance featuring Irina Mikhailova (Eastern European vocals), Celtic Raga featuring Matthew Montfort (scalloped fretboard guitar), the Sitar/Guitar Jugalbandi with Khan and Montfort, and the full quintet.
+Ancient Future Planet Jammin' Quintet: Within the quintet are five ensembles: the Indian Jazz Quartet featuring Pandit Habib Khan (sitar), Trance Songs featuring Irina Mikhailova (Eastern European vocals), Celtic Raga featuring Matthew Montfort (scalloped fretboard guitar), the Sitar/Guitar Jugalbandi with Khan and Montfort, and the full quintet.
 With one booking, presenters can program five concerts.

 Chinese Music Duet: This duet performs entertaining, yet educational, programs showing both the traditional music of China and the many possibilities for integrating this ancient knowledge into contemporary culture.
 Zhao Hui began her studies of the gu zheng (a Chinese zither that is the ancestor to the Japanese koto) at the age of six, and won first place in China's National Classical Instrumentalist Contest.
 She is joined by Matthew Montfort, who shows how the scalloped fretboard guitar is capable of performing traditional Chinese music due to its modifications allowing for advanced note ornamentation.
-Similar educational programs covering other world music traditions are available.
+Similar educational programs covering other world music traditions are available. (repertoire).